lnhow/uni-blipcoin/README.md

 # blipcoin

-This is a simple proof-of-work blockchain app
+This is a simple proof-of-work blockchain app.

+The data gets wiped every restart, hence, the blip in its name.

 **Le Nguyen Hao - 18120355**